 On a final note, we wish to raise the issue of the increasing use of wide injunctions where effectively blanket bans are being used to stop Travellers from stopping across a borough or city, applying to all under 'Persons Unknown'.
 We have been notified that they are being used in 22 areas.
 We feel that use of these powers are disproportionate and are concerned that this is having an unjustified impact on Gypsies and Travellers.

 We would very much welcome the opportunity to meet you to discuss in more detail some of the issues raised in this letter.
-For your information I am also writing to the Home Secretary regarding this matter.
+We look forward to hearing from you.

 Yours sincerely